 - 1. To raise whole school awareness of the fact that bullying is an unacceptable feature of life at the school and will not be tolerated. - 2.
 To reduce the number and frequency of incidents of bullying. - 3.
-To develop a better understanding of the problems associated with bullying through AROE and tutor time activities. - 4.
+To develop a better understanding of the problems associated with bullying through AROE, AROE lessons and tutor time activities. - 4.
 To improve assertive personal skills that will encourage the individual to deal with the bully in an appropriate and effective manner. - 5.
 To make pupils aware of confidential sources where they may go for help and advice. - 6.
-To monitor and record details of those bullies whose behaviour has been successfully modified as a result of the policy.
+To monitor and record details of those who perpetrate bullying behaviours and whose behaviour has been successfully modified as a result of the policy.